• Recipes

 The key to frying the dehydrated zucchini chips is the temperature of the oil.
 About 270 degrees.
 If you try to fry them in 350 oil they will only burn instantly.

-Frying dehydrated zucchini chips
+frying dehydrated zucchini chips

 Fry them for about 2 minutes.
 You'll need to do a test batch to find the sweet spot for the oil temperature.